skr3178/Dot_policy/dot_policy/README.md

   dim_feedforward: 512
   n_decoder_layers: 8
 ```
 - I use lower dim_model and dim_feedforward compared to e.g. the default params of the ACT model.
 As I mentioned above, the data is low dimensional and we don't need to capture very complex dependencies.
 128 / 8 = 16 dimensions per head should be enough to capture the information.
 Too big dim_model also doesn't seem necessary - I didn't see any boost in performance but it slows down and increases the complexity of the model.
 I use dim_feedforward = 4 * dim_model.

 - I don't use an encoder in the transformer, mostly for simplicity - I just send the projections of the inputs as memory to the decoder.
 Though this decision may not be optimal because it won't scale well for longer prediction horizons.
 An ACT-like encoder-decoder with a very small decoder or different attention logic could be more efficient in this case.
 Nevertheless, I kept it simple and it worked well for these basic problems.
 I will test more complex architectures in the future.

+## TO-DO
+- test with different no. of decoder layers
+- Decoder + Encoder architecture  (similar to ACT)
+- using last 2 obs (default)- change to 0 and last 3 obs

 ### Timestamps used for features and actions